Last Updated on November 5, 2023 by Irena Domingo

 1.4.
 How much does it cost to get a visa?

-The cost for processing a visa is divided into two quantities:
+The cost for processing a visa is divided into three quantities:

-- The actual visa processing fee: AUD$135 for a tourist single entry visa (processed within 10 business days) or AUD$270 for an expedited Visa (processed in 2 business days).
+- The actual visa consular fee: AUD$120 for a tourist single entry visa (processed within 10 business days) or AUD$240 for an expedited Visa (processed in 3 business days).
+Double-entry (or multiple-entry) visas are more expensive.

-- You must also add the cost of the letter of invitation or visa support, which is also required.
-In the case of the tourist visa, hotels can proved the letter for free, but this rarely happens and usually charge for this document.
-The cheapest are around AUD$24 (later I’ll explain how to get one for this price in a PDF format in a few minutes).
-For business visas, the letter of invitation should be provided for free from the Russian company.
+- You must also add the cost of the letter of invitation or visa support (also called tourist confirmation letter).
+The cheapest are around AUD$25 (later I’ll explain how to get one for this price in a PDF format in a few minutes).

-- AUD$24 for the letter of invitation (received through Hotels Pro)
+- AUD$25 for the letter of invitation or visa support

 1.5.
 When should I start applying to get a visa?